lewagon/dotfiles/01-Ruby/02-Flow-Array/04-Debug-Gym/README.md

 ## Background & Objectives

-Only one lesson to learn from this exercise : **READ THE ERROR** !
+Only one lesson to learn from this exercise: **READ THE ERROR**!
 This will tell you

 - the kind of error you have
 - the line where it occurs in your program